If you are needing some Christmas light installation ideas, examples of some different types, and other tips, you’re in the right place.

 - Ornaments: If you have a model Santa Clause, or maybe a reindeer, you can wrap them up in a net light for fast lighting effects.

-Tree trunks are also a great way to use this type of lights.
+Tree trunks are also a great way to use this type of light.
 I’m sure there are many more ways to use these cleverly designed lights.

 These are also available with battery or wired options.

 Colors would be extremely context-based.
 Each situation will be unique.